 Key Takeaways

-ATL is already in your teaching: When pupils explain their reasoning, work in pairs, or evaluate sources, they are already using ATL skills.
+ATL is already in your teaching: When learners explain their reasoning, work in pairs, or evaluate sources, they are already using ATL skills.
 The gap is labelling, not doing.

 The Thinking Framework maps directly onto ATL Thinking Skills: Choosing a cognitive operation (Compare, Cause and Effect, Systems Thinking) automatically satisfies ATL Thinking documentation with no extra planning step.